10 Problems With the NHS's New Coronavirus App - Guido Fawkes

 The NHS has bizarrely rejected the decentralised, secure and intelligently designed Apple-Google contact tracing framework in favour of a centralised approach.
 The decentralised approach is being taken by Germany, Austria, Switzerland, Estonia, Spain, and Ireland.
 It means all recent contacts will be anonymously, securely stored on your device and never centrally accessible.

 Guido has compiled some of the disastrous consequences the UK’s nationalised centralised NHS approach will have:

-- Privacy: There will be a centralised database of recent contacts of those who are infected.
-They claim it will be anonymised – we all know meta-data interrelates and could be connected to individuals, creating a huge honey pot for hackers.

-- Self-reporting: The app will work from self-reported symptoms, rather than based on a test result.
-This opens it to misuse by people who don’t want to go to work or kids who want to skip class.

 The Government claims a centralised system is necessary for data about the outbreak, however it would still be possible to gather anonymised data from a decentralised app.
 Matthew Lesh of the Adam Smith Institute tells Guido:

-Note: UPDATE: According to software industry bible The Register the Bluetooth function just won’t work: